Political Science Department

 Ask the Fundamental Questions

-- What is the nature of politics?
-What is the nature of democracy and how is it linked to equality, justice and freedom?
+- What is democracy and how is it linked to equality, justice, and freedom?

 - How do other countries govern their citizens?
-Who has power and why?
+What do those countries have to teach the U.S.?

 Meet the Political Science Department faculty and staff.